Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Modulation, Channel Estimation, and Detection

 \subsubsection{Direct Estimation of CIR}

 Directly estimating the samples of the CIR is a common strategy for channel estimation~\cite{jamali_channel_2016}.
 In particular, we use a least-squares scheme solving for $\bm{h}$:

 This is a linear least-squares optimization problem with $N I$ variables.
 Typically, $N I>3$, i.e., a larger number of variables has to be estimated compared to the parametric approach in \eqref{eq:nonlinear estimation}.
 In the numerical results in Section~\ref{sec:experiments}, we compare the performance of both methods.
+For the numerical solution of \eqref{eq:nonlinear estimation} and \eqref{eq:LS fit CIR}, we use standard solvers from the Matlab curve fitting toolbox, which are based on gradient descent.